rusefi/rusefi/firmware/DEVELOPER.md

 Linux and MacOS systems should have the software development tools, primarily 'make', pre-installed or readily installed.
-MS-Windows requires selecting and installing a Unix-compatible system environment.
+MS-Windows requires selecting and installing a Unix-compatible environment.

 ## Setup Instructions